 Enclosures 3 and 4 of the 50.54(f) letter requested that licensees perform plant walkdowns to verify compliance with the current licensing basis as it pertains to seismic and flood protection.
-By letter dated May 31, 2012 (Reference 8.2), the NRC endorsed industry-developed guidance contained in Technical Report EPRI 1025286, "Seismic Walkdown Guidance" (Reference 8.1), for the performance of the seismic walkdowns.
+By letter dated May 31, 2012 (Reference 8.2), the NRC endorsed industry-developed guidance contained in Technical Report EPRI 1025286.
+"Seismic Walkdown Guidance" (Reference 8.1). for the performance of the seismic walkdowns.
 By letter dated May 31, 2012 (Reference 9.2), the NRC endorsed industry-developed guidance contained in NEI 12-07, "Guidelines for Performing Verification Walkdowns of Plant Flood Protection Features" (Reference 9.1), for performance of the flooding walkdowns.
-The licensee provided a report for both the seismic and flooding walkdowns at Hope Creek (References 8.3 and 9.3).
-The NRC performed onsite inspections per TI 2515/188, "Inspection of Near-Term Task Force Recommendation 2.3

-Seismic Walkdowns," and TI 2515/187, "Inspection of Near-Term Task Force Recommendation 2.3 Flooding Walkdowns," and documented the inspection results in a quarterly integrated inspection report (References 8.4 and 9.4).
+The licensee provided a report for both the seismic and flooding walkdowns at Nine Mile Point (References 8.3 and 9.3).
+The NRC performed onsite inspections per TI 2515/188, "Inspection of Near-Term Task Force Recommendation 2.3 Seismic Walkdowns," and TI 2515/187, "Inspection of Near-Term Task Force Recommendation 2.3 Flooding Walkdowns," and documented the inspection results in a quarterly integrated inspection report (References 8.4 and 9.4).
 The NRC staff issued staff assessments for both the seismic and flooding walkdowns (References 8.6 and 9.5).
-Because there were inaccessible items identified during the initial licensee seismic walkdowns, the licensee submitted a subsequent seismic walkdown report after accessing the areas (Reference 8.5).
-The NRC documented its review of the subsequent seismic walkdown report in the staff assessment (Reference 8.6).
+Because there were inaccessible items identified during the licensee seismic walkdown on Unit 2, the licensee submitted a subsequent seismic walkdown report after accessing the areas (Reference 8.5).
+The NRC documented its review of the subsequent walkdown report in a memo dated September 25, 2015 (Reference 8.7).

 The NRC staff reviewed the information provided by the licensee and determined that sufficient information was provided to be responsive to Enclosures 3 and 4 of the 50.54(f) letter.
-The staff acknowledges that all seismic and flooding walkdown activities requested by the 50.54(f) letter have been completed for Hope Creek.
+The staff acknowledges that all seismic and flooding walkdown activities requested by the 50.54(f) letter have been completed for Nine Mile Point.